VanOvermeire/parallel-testing-lambda/README.md

 ...

+Note:
-Note that the total size of your project *after npm install* should be below 500 MB.
+- the total size of your project *after npm install* should be below 500 MB.
+- *Individual test commands* will timeout after 5 minutes.

 ## Requirements